-Germany.
-The renewable energy laws in Germany require electricity transmission grid operators to connect various renewable energy sources to their electricity transmission grids and to purchase all electricity generated by such sources at guaranteed feed-in tariffs, or FIT.
-Additional regulatory support measures include investment cost subsidies, low-interest loans and tax relief to end users of renewable energy.

-Germany's renewable energy policy has had a strong solar power focus, which contributed to Germany's surpassing Japan in 2004 as the leading solar power market in terms of annual megawatt growth.
+- Germany.
+The renewable energy laws in Germany require electricity transmission grid operators to connect various renewable energy sources to their electricity transmission grids and to purchase all electricity generated by such sources at guaranteed feedin tariffs, or FIT.
+Additional regulatory support measures include investment cost subsidies, low-interest loans and tax relief to end users of renewable energy. - Germany's renewable energy policy has had a strong solar power focus, which contributed to Germany's surpassing Japan in 2004 as the leading solar power market in terms of annual megawatt growth.
 According to SolarBuzz, the German market grew by 100% in 2010, from 3.87 GW at the end of 2009 to 7.74 GW at the end of 2010.
 This outcome took place, notwithstanding the fact that at the beginning of 2010, the FIT dropped by 9%.
 Our products are used in large, ground-mounted solar power fields, commercial rooftops and residential rooftops.
-The FIT in Germany for 2010 was $\in 0.243$ per kWh and $\in 0.284$ per kWh for ground-mounted systems and between $\in 0.248$ and $\in 0.391$ per kWh for rooftop systems.
+The FIT in Germany for 2010 was €0.243 per kWh and €0.284 per kWh for ground-mounted systems and between €0.248 and €0.391 per kWh for rooftop systems.
 The German FIT was reduced by 9-10% at the end of 2010, and will be reduced again by approximately 9-10% at the end of 2011, depending on system size and type.
 In addition to scheduled reductions, Germany implemented a two-step FIT decline for roof-top and greenfield systems, which were to be enacted in July and October 2010.
 The two step reduction decreased the FITs for roof-top systems by 13% on July 1, 2010 and an additional 3% reduction from October 2010.
 Furthermore, the annual FIT will decrease more quickly than the base of 9% per year if annual installations exceed 3.5 GW.
 This means that solar system tariffs and solar system prices will likely fall more quickly than previously anticipated.
-In 2011, the German FIT is expected to be between $\in 0.198$ per kWh and $\in 0.221$ per kWh for rooftop systems.
+In 2011, the German FIT is expected to be between €0.198 per kWh and €0.221 per kWh for ground-mounted systems and between €0.196 and €0.287 per kWh for rooftop systems. - Spain.

-Spain.
 According to SolarBuzz, the Spanish market installed 378 MW in 2010, up from 98 MW in 2009.
 In Spain, the FIT for solar power energy is fully guaranteed for the first 25 years of system operation and 80% thereafter.
-The 2010 market segmentation for power and application surface was 17 MW as roof mounted of ≤20 kW; 126 MW as roof mounted of >20 kW and ≤20 MW; and 232 MW ground mounted of ≤10 MW.
+The 2010 market segmentation for power and application surface was 17 MW as roof mounted of £20 kW; 126 MW as roof mounted of >20 kW and £20 MW; and 232 MW ground mounted of £10 MW.
 The Spanish FIT for applications of less than 100 kWh was initially €0.4404 per kWh for the first 25 years of system operation and €0.3523 per kWh thereafter for systems installed until September 2008.
 The current Spanish FIT is between €0.259/kWh and €0.340/kWh, depending on the system size, type and quarterly digressions.
 Funding for the national PV program during 2010 was regulated by Royal Decree RD1578/2008.
 The quarterly quota calls allocate awards and modify FIT rates according to fulfillment of quota.
 The Renewable Energy Plan (PER 2012-2020) reduced significantly the renewable energy content planned for 2020 from previous plans.
 Further cuts in the PV target plan are expected in 2011 to about 7 GW PV capacity by 2020, down from the previously 8.5 GW in the NREAP.